 What Is a Condom?

 A condom is a thin sheath that fits snugly over a man's erect penis during sexual contact.
-Its purpose is to prevent bodily fluids from passing between sexual partners, and thus prevent impregnation and/or transmission of
+Its purpose is to prevent bodily fluids from passing between sexual partners, and thus prevent pregnancy and/or transmission of

 sexually transmitted diseases